Morsomus/Lymalink/README.md

 ## Overview

 Lymalink is a cross-platform application designed to monitor local game achievement files and synchronize data through cloud APIs.
 It provides a unified system for tracking milestones across Steam emulators and official Steam environments alike.
-Beyond gaming, the platform offers the flexibility to create a custom achievements which can be tracked from various sources.
+Beyond gaming, the platform offers the flexibility to create custom achievements which can be tracked from various sources.

 ## Project Status